Atlanta Technical College logo

 1968

-Held first classes in its new facilities at the current campus.
+Held first classes in new facilities (January).

 1997